wewald193/macroeconomic-dashboard/README.md

    pip install -r requirements.txt
    ```

-3. **Configure Environment Variables**
+3. **API Setup**

+   To run the dashboard, you need to obtain API keys for the required services:

+   **Financial Modeling Prep API Key**
+   * Visit Financial Modeling Prep and sign up for an account.
+   * Once logged in, navigate to the API section and generate your API key.

+   **OpenAI API Key**
+   * Visit OpenAI and create an account (if you don't already have one).
+   * Go to the API Keys section in your account settings to generate a new API key.

-   Create a `.env` file in the root directory with your API keys:
+   After obtaining your API keys, create a `.env` file in the root directory of the project and add the following:
    ```plaintext
    FMP_API_KEY=your_fmp_api_key
    OPENAI_API_KEY=your_openai_api_key
    ```
+   Replace `your_fmp_api_key` and `your_openai_api_key` with your actual API keys.

 4. **Prepare the Data**
    ```bash